 Constitution of the Kilmore Diocesan Pastoral Council

-The diocesan pastoral council will work in partnership with other existing structures in the diocese including the college of consulters, the council of priests, the diocesan focus group, other diocesan committees and the pastoral area teams.
+- The Diocesan Pastoral Council will work in partnership with other existing structures in the diocese including the College of Consultors, the Council of Priests, other diocesan committees and the Pastoral Area Teams.

 The purpose of the Diocesan Pastoral Council is described in Canon Law as follows:

 ‘Its function, under the authority of the Bishop, is to study and weigh those matters which concern the pastoral works in the diocese and to propose practical conclusions concerning them’.
 [Can.
 511]

 - The Diocesan Pastoral Council will consist of not more than 21 people with voting rights including: